Celo Dollar Trading Down 0% This Week (CUSD)

-Celo Dollar (CUSD) traded down 0.1% against the US dollar during the 24-hour period ending at 19:00 PM Eastern on October 5th.
-Celo Dollar has a total market capitalization of $35.52 million and approximately $1.63 million worth of Celo Dollar was traded on exchanges in the last 24 hours.
-Over the last week, Celo Dollar has traded down 0% against the US dollar.
-One Celo Dollar token can currently be purchased for approximately $1.00 or 0.00001611 BTC on major cryptocurrency exchanges.
+Celo Dollar (CUSD) traded down 0.1% against the dollar during the one day period ending at 14:00 PM Eastern on October 7th.
+Celo Dollar has a total market cap of $35.52 million and $2.45 million worth of Celo Dollar was traded on exchanges in the last day.
+Over the last week, Celo Dollar has traded down 0% against the dollar.
+One Celo Dollar token can now be bought for about $1.00 or 0.00001568 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.